metatensor/metatrain/docs/src/getting-started/usage.rst

 Evaluation
 ##########

-The sub-command to evaluate a already trained model is
+The sub-command to evaluate an already trained model is

 .. code-block:: bash